umbraco/UmbracoDocs/umbraco-cloud/set-up/private-nuget-feed.md

 ### Step 4: Add private MyGet feed on Umbraco Cloud

-The last step is describes how to add your private feed to your Umbraco cloud project.
+In the last step, we are going to add the private feed to our Umbraco cloud project.

 Please do the following: